 I work in oils and natural resins on canvas or board because I love the brilliance, layering and subtlety of colour and transparency made available through using oil paint.
 Often I sketch and photograph my subjects outdoors before starting to paint them in the studio, but I also ‘invent’ landscapes and compositions just by working with the paints themselves and finding where they lead me.

 I am especially interested in the fleeting transitions between day and night and the visual, experiential effects these have upon the senses.
 I am drawn to elemental interaction within a landscape, earth and wood reflections in water, rain in the air, the multi-varied effects of natural light.
 Wild spaces are my muses and I see nature's endless possibilities offering themselves as subjects to be captured in paint.

 Ultimately I feel that the natural world, rather than being a material resource, is where we as a human species can find depth, joy and wisdom and at this time many people are experiencing a longing to reconnect with this.
-The reality is that our very existence now depends on our care for the Earth and our commitment to it.
-In making images of the land, the water and the sky my aim is to support the viewer’s reconnection with these elements in their daily lives.
+The reality is that our very existence now depends on our care for the Earth and our commitment to it and I hope that my work can offer the viewer an inner sense of connection with nature.

-If you are interested in buying my paintings, please see the range of work that is still available at the Shop on this website.
-Or for any painting enquiries, please get in touch.
+If you are interested in buying my paintings or prints of them, please see the range of work that is still available at the Shop on this website.
+Or for any painting enquiries or commissions, please get in touch.